stampit-org/stamp/packages/collision/README.md

 # @stamp/collision

-_Controls collision behavior: forbid or defer_
+_Controls collision behavior: forbid, defer or pipe_

 This stamp (aka behavior) will check if there are any conflicts on every `compose` call.
 Throws an `Error` in case of a forbidden collision or ambiguous setup.